The Solution to the Parameter Problem

 A few years ago I made a post titled Dependency Injection: The Parameter Problem explaining the difficulty of dealing with variable parameters in dependency injection.

-Last october I was once again conversing with my friend, lamenting the fact that the general advice is to not use parameter overrides, but without them you have to manually manage a factory and resolve everything, keeping it up-to-date whenever you change arguments or services.
-I say:
+Last october I was once again conversing with my friend, lamenting the fact that the general advice is to not use parameter overrides, but without them you have manual maintenance.

 It just makes me sad that there really isn't a way to have your cake and eat it